cosmos/ibc/ideation/zkps-interchain.md

 - Chains must agree on circuit construction.
 - Finality is required, if finality is high-latency UX may be problematic.
 - Have to balance state across chains (depends on specifics).
+- Would like some way to limit risk.
+  - Give a validator a viewing key, they can see amounts.
+  - Rotate the key, stake the validator, slash if revealed.
+  - Alternative: some sort of MPC, sharded shares of secret.